What is Image Re-composition?

 The photograph is the projection of the real 3D world on film.
 A photo with foreground subjects can be treated as a composed image.
 Selecting and separating the subject(s) from the background is the inverse processing of composition/projection.
-Here, matting means a computer implemented method of extracting a chosen subject from its background, by removing the background, and generating a matte signal containing a record of the background levels both outside of, and within, semi-transparent subject areas.
+Here, matting means a computer implemented method of extracting a chosen subject from its background, by removing the background, and generating a matt signal containing a record of the background levels both outside of, and within, semi-transparent subject areas.

 There are 3 steps: